smb2796/UMIPs/price-identifier-template.md

 # IMPLEMENTATION

-Describe how UMA tokenholders should arrive at the price in the case of a DVM price request.
+*Describe how UMA tokenholders should arrive at the price in the case of a DVM price request.
 Document each step a voter should take to query for and return a price at a specific timestamp.
-Include the following in the description:
+This should include an example calculation where you pick a specific timestamp and calculate the price at that timestamp.*

 # Security considerations